 Let Me Run coaches guide the boys through lessons about wellness and well being, like respect, positive competition, and nutrition.
 Our lesson plans, including “Real Men Show their Feelings, Everyday Heroes, and Getting to Know You,” connect boys sole to soul by encouraging full expression of their individual feelings.
 Plus, the coaches instruct boys on proper running form and correct stretching techniques.

 All boys in grades 4-5 are eligible for North Star’s Let Me Run program.
-The Fall (LMR) program will begin in early October and end in early December and will meet on TUESDAYS and THURSDAYS from 3:50-5:00.
+The Fall (LMR) program will begin in early October and end in early December and will meet on TUESDAYS and THURSDAYS.

 World Math Day

 All students at North Star are invited to play World Math Day, with a month of practice and two days of competition in March.
 This is a speed and accuracy game with one-minute rounds played against competitors from around the world.
 Students are matched with students of the same age and ability levels.